 The arrival of the internet through the World Wide Web has motivated various schemes and developments [24].
 Its low cost and ease of access coupled with the timely distribution of information provide continuous data across various public and private sectors.
 Improvement in internet bandwidth has benefited E-Procurement in process development, improved management, and cost savings.
 Public sectors can use public procurement as a control of economic, technological, or social transformation.
 Procurement is a documented technique for the delivery of goods, works and services within a time frame [35].
 Whereas, Public E-Procurement is the automation of the procurement processes across web-based systems for public consumption.
 The systems allow clients and vendors to locate each other quickly and submit relevant bids for products and services thus reducing costs.
 Public procurement can also be viewed as an "overall process of acquiring goods, civil works and services which includes all functions from the identification of needs, selection and solicitation of sources, preparation and award of contract, and all phases of contract administration through the end of a services' contract or the useful life of an asset" [51].
 Procurement Strategy is the starting point of Public Procurement which is usually captured in the procurement plan [3].
 It normally includes but not limited to; objectives, budgets, requirements, condition of supply, approval authority and time frames/review dates.
-Procurement is a discipline sparingly thought, but yet mostly applied in both public and private sectors of the economy.
-This paper offers an attempt for the understanding of the public procurement process for the acquisition of works, goods and various services.
-The purpose of this research is to also explore procurement life cycle systems and develop a procedure to attain such systems.
+The purpose of this research is to explore procurement life cycle systems and develop a procedure to attain such systems.
 Existing procurement effort lack organized architectural framework; It is also deficient in capability to collaborate between the client and the vendors.
 These challenges arose because the parties involved in procurement are deeply entrenched in the manual approach of submitting bids [4]; the vendor must cope physically by searching for procurement opportunities especially through the newspapers and submitting bids physically or through the courier services into the bid box.
 The concept of E-Procurement is not new, what is new is the procurement transaction through the web services.
 Therefore, many public contracting agencies adopt the latest computer technologies based on web services to facilitate the sharing of information between the procurers and vendors [33].
-This paper follows this line of thought through the development of a strategic method to public works e-tendering.
+This paper follows this line of thought through the development of a strategic method to public works etendering.
 The overall guiding principle for the framework architecture is the web service design ideologies which rely on components that offer services through standard communication protocols and enabling the client and bidder's interface to orchestrate and organize bidding opportunities from conception to award stage with an attempt to boost e-procurement to its full potential.
 The civil works e-tendering tool is a web-based system with the ability to pass bi-directional messages between the procurement entity and bidders; the procurement administrator publishes civil works opportunities on its web site, potential bidder log-in to get a detailed advertisement for the work.
 Bidders download and respond to the bidding document and thereafter upload response to the client server.
 Procurement entity evaluates bids, publishes result and letter of award to the successful bidder through its interface.
 Successful bidder uploads its letter of acceptance and draft agreement to the client server.
 The procuring unit invites successful bidder to be physically present for the signing of the contract agreement.
 A proof-of-concept prototype and its testing were presented to illustrate how civil works e-tendering works.
-The objectives of this paper are to; Provide a rich conceptual model for the development and description of public works e-tendering procurement systems that enable the client communicate meaningfully with intending vendors through the web service interface and also evaluate the performance of the system.
+The objectives of this paper are to; design civil works e-tendering framework that collaborate with procuring systems and evaluate the performance of the system.